The Hugs: 2019–2020: Love You to Death

-The Hugs released their 5th studio album, Love You to Death, on April 12th, 2019, arguably the most pop-influenced The Hugs album to date.
+The Hugs released their 5th studio album, Love You to Death, on April 12, 2019, arguably the most pop-influenced The Hugs album to date.
 Tracks like "Who Loved You" and "Mile High Lady" showcase the continued pop, rock n' roll, and 90's garage influence that is woven through the entire The Hugs discography.
 Willamette Week stated "the Hugs are masters of synthesis who know how to push all the right buttons at all the right times.
 When your songwriting and production are as airtight as they are here, reinventing the wheel takes a backseat to squeezing as much excitement as possible out of a formula that's been tried and true for decades."
 The Album was engineered and co-produced by Brandon Egglesston at The Dandy Warhols warehouse studio "The Oddy" in Portland, Oregon.
-With additional mixing by Sonny Diperri.
-Tours supporting The Kooks, Finn Wolfhard of Calpurnia and The Dandy Warhols followed the albums release.
+With additional mixing by Sonny Diperri (STRFKR, Portugal The Man).
+Tours and support slots supporting The Kooks, Finn Wolfhard of Calpurnia followed the albums release.

 2021: Dirty Gems LP (Reissue)

-On December 7th, 2021, The Hugs announced a reissue and 6th studio album Dirty Gems.
+On December 7, 2021, The Hugs announced a reissue and 6th studio album Dirty Gems.
 Alongside the release of its first two singles, "Dot Dot" and "Reykjavik".
 The album was produced, mixed and engineered by long-time producer Shay Scott in Portland, Oregon.
-Drawing inspiration from guitar bands such as The Strokes, Television, and Modest Mouse.
+Drawing inspiration from guitar bands such as The Strokes and Television.

-2022–present: True to Your Own Spirit
+2022–2023: True to Your Own Spirit

-On June 3rd, 2022, The Hugs announced their seventh studio album, True to Your Own Spirit.
+On June 3, 2022, The Hugs announced their seventh studio album, True to Your Own Spirit.
 Alongside the release of its first two singles, "Singing Out My Window" and "In the Dead Black Night".
 Two more singles, "Sad Place" and "Witness", were released that year respectively.
-The album was mixed by producer Gordon Raphael in Hebden Bridge, England.
-Drawing inspiration from modern pop and under the current lo-fi indie artists such as Mac DeMarco, The La's, and Swim Deep.
+The album was mixed by The Strokes producer Gordon Raphael in Hebden Bridge, England.
+OPB wrote "The group's latest single, “In the Dead Black Night,” was recorded with assistance from producer/mixer Gordon Raphael (The Strokes, Regina Spektor).
+Here, the band deftly matches a catchy funk beat and the hopeful lyrics of a traditional pop song with painfully beautiful vocals and an ominous instrumental undertone."